CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 ** Legal requirements / restrictions **

 There are many applications in which the operation of the equipment is subject to regulatory requirements (eg CE certification of equipment, safety guidelines, guidelines for the production of pharmaceutical products).
 In these cases, significant changes, including software changes to the OT components used, may require a dedicated approval process.
-Due to the prescribed test process, for example, the possibilities for timely import of security updates are limited or not given here.
+Due to the prescribed test process, for example, the possibilities for the timely import of security updates are limited or not given here.

 **Software**